Dremet/ksup_analyzer/README.md

-# csup_analyzer
+# CSUP Analyzer

-Reads replay files from the game Circuit Superstars and offers tools to analyze the extracted data
+Reads replay files from the game Circuit Superstars and offers tools to analyze the extracted data.